hijiriworld/intuitive-custom-post-order/readme.txt

 * Select Sortable Objects.
 (Posts, Pages, and Custom Post Types)
 * Support Pages and hierarchical Custom Post Types.
 * Sortable Item's status is not only 'publish' but also other all status('pending', 'draft', 'private', 'future').
-* In lists which sorted any category(Category, Tag, Taxonomy), it's all activated normaly.
+* In Paging, it's all activated normaly.
 So, 'screen-per-page' is User like.
+* In Lists which sorted any category(Category, Tag, Taxonomy), it's all activated normaly.
 * Support Child posts and Child pages.
 When you sort any item, Relation of parent item between it's child items is maintained.
 * Bug fixed